dustinpfister/blog_posts/_posts/vuejs-filter.md

 layout: post
 categories: vuejs
 id: 440
-updated: 2021-02-23 10:05:11
+updated: 2021-02-23 10:07:58
-version: 1.24
+version: 1.25
 ---

-In [Vuejs](/2021/02/05/vuejs/) a [Filter](https://vuejs.org/v2/guide/filters.html) can be used to help with formating tasks, and can be used when working out a template.
+In [Vuejs](/2021/02/05/vuejs/) a [Filter](https://vuejs.org/v2/guide/filters.html) can be used to help with formating tasks, and can be used when working out a simple static template.
 Filters differ from methods in that they can only be used in mustache interpolations and when using the v-bind directive.
+However using the filters option of a vue instance, and setting up global filters is a great way to go about pulling alway this kind of method from other methods that have to do with handing events, or mutating the data object that can remian in the methods option.

 A [vue filter](https://vuejs.org/v2/api/#Vue-filter) can be registered at the global level, or it can be an [asset of a single Vue constructor](https://vuejs.org/v2/api/#filters) instance.
 So in other words like many other features in vuejs like methods, and components there can be both global and local sets of these filters.